nexeve/Security-Integrated-Email-Client/README.md

 Existing email-security solutions are often fragmented.
 Users may have to leave their email client, upload messages or headers to external services, investigate authentication results separately, and manually research suspicious origins.

-Cyber Leek takes a different approach:
+Cyber Leek, my team's solution, takes a different approach:

 > **Security analysis is built directly into the email client.**